Jessie-mx-zhang/ds105a-project-shanghainese/README.md

 After navigating to the TFL’s official website, we faced our first challenge – acquiring the API key.
 The process was not straightforward, sparking discussions in forums and among peers.
 Eventually, we discovered that subscription options varied, influencing key accessibility.

+With the key in hand, we wrote Python scripts targeting the IDs of three local bus stations.
+Yet, this task was not as straightforward as we had hoped; inconsistencies in ID labelling between different API endpoints led us to encounter a series of bad requests.